emmawinston/emmawinston.github.io/_posts/2018-07-18-installing-ixi-lang.md

 [Try these instructions](https://drive.google.com/open?id=1IxaBenVLOjEx8dwtG_itrF16Z0NodTTfkZAbhgjW2Ts), using a version of the software edited by [Lucy of Heavy Lifting](http://twitter.com/abelstaites).
 In OS X, initialising projects and assigning samples seems to be extremely buggy; I cannot get ixi to automatically create the files it needs to run, so I have provided links to do this manually.

 I have not tested it in Windows, but according to Lucy it should run smoothly.

+Please let me know how this works for you or if anything in the guide is unclear so I can update the instructions accordingly!